BAP Puno: Service history

 and General César Canevaro resisted in Arequipa.
-Pursued by Chilean forces, they retreat to Puno and negotiate more support from Bolivia.
-Upon reaching Puno, on the shore of Titicaca, they boarded with their men the steam gunboats Yavarí and Yapurá, to march towards the lake port of Chililaya, in Bolivia, where General Narciso Campero was waiting for him with two Bolivian battalions to resume hostilities against Chile.
+Pursued by Chilean forces, they retreated to Puno and negotiated more support from Bolivia.
+Upon reaching Puno, on the shore of Titicaca, they boarded with their men the steam gunboats Yavarí and Yapurá, to sail towards the lake port of Chililaya, in Bolivia, where General Narciso Campero was waiting for them with two Bolivian battalions to resume hostilities against Chile.